 Disability: the limitation and exclusion of someone with an impairment to access opportunities and take part in society on an equal basis as the result of barriers.

-Therefore, we do not use the word disability to mean impairment.
+We do not use the word disability to mean impairment.

 Social Model of Disability